Welcome to the Department of Art History

 - The Handwerker Gallery, which provides opportunities for students to work directly with art and exhibitions, both in the classroom and as preprofessional interns.

-- Internship and fieldwork opportunities off campus, including at Ithaca College's Washington, D.C., and London Center programs.
+- Internship and fieldwork opportunities off campus, including at Ithaca College's New York City and London Center programs.

 - One-on-one work with faculty on research topics in a tutorial, an independent study, and (for those who qualify) an honors thesis.